dnidever/doppler/docs/index.rst

 ===========
 |Doppler| fits spectra using a multi-step approach to zero-in on the best solution.

-The default, multi-step approach:
+The default, multi-step approach using the Cannon is:

-1. Cross-correlate the
+1. Get initial RV using cross-correlation with rough sampling of Teff/logg/[Fe/H] parameter space (Teff/logg/[Fe/H]/[Alpha/H] for the Payne).
 2.

 1. Fit Teff/logg/[Fe/H]/RV using Doppler
 2. Fit Teff/logg/[Fe/H]/RV + vsini with Doppler model